Gleejr/osticket-prereqs/README.md

 <p>
-6. Choose "OsTicket-Lab" as the resource group created in step 2.
-Enter "VM1" as the virtual machine name, select West US 3 as the region, and select the "Windows 10 pro" image.
+6. Choose 'OsTicket-Lab' as the resource group created in step 2.
+Enter 'VM1' as the virtual machine name, select 'West US 3' as the region, and choose the 'Windows 10 Pro' image.
 </p>

 <p>